 Your website is like your salesperson – you want someone succinct and straightforward, not someone who takes 10 minutes to get to the point.
 Pretty sure you’d leave too, if a salesperson took 10 minutes to explain something.
 Yawn.

 - Do have 3-4 bullet points for each section

 - Do have a good amount of white space around your text

 Do you use a lot of stock imagery?

 - Do your images feature a lot of cheesy smiles?

 - Do your images have totally different colour schemes?

 Images speak a 1000 words.
 But if your images are of the stock variety, I’d imagine all those words are the wrong kind.
 Not saying all stock photos are bad, but there is a lot that isn’t good.
-Sifting through the junk to find the gold is quite time-consuming, time which you didn’t have and led you to download those images in the first place.
+If you are going to use stock photos, you have to ensure the images you choose are not overused and align with your brand.
+But sifting through the junk to find the gold is quite time-consuming, time which you didn’t have and led you to download those images in the first place.